Lecture 6 - Conditional Statements and the Structure of Python Code¶

 form makes it useful in some situations, but for most applications, the

-statement with the else
+more traditional if statement with the else clause is much

 easier to read.

-clause is preferred to the ternary operation for almost all applications.
+Note: A regularifstatement with theelseclause is preferred to the ternary operation for almost all applications.

-The pass
+The pass Placeholder¶

 Sometimes in writing Python programs, you know that you will need a

-block of code to be executed as part of an if
+block of code to be executed as part of an if statement (or, later

 on, within loops and functions) but you are not yet read to define it.